joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 The total network bandwidth available to a load balancer when deployed on a machine can vary notably across Cloud Providers.
 In particular some Cloud Providers, like [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html), may operate on a burst system with credits to determine the bandwidth at any time.

 The network bandwidth your environment's load balancers will require is dependent on numerous factors such as data shape and workload.
-The recommended base sizes for each Reference Architecture class have been selected based on real data but in some scenarios, such as consistent clones of [large monorepos](#large-monorepos), the sizes may need to be adjusted accordingly.
+The recommended base sizes for each Reference Architecture class have been selected to give a good level of bandwidth with adequate headroom but in some scenarios, such as consistent clones of [large monorepos](#large-monorepos), the sizes may need to be adjusted accordingly.

 ### No swap

 Swap is not recommended in the reference architectures.
 It's a failsafe that impacts performance greatly.
-The reference architectures are designed to have enough memory in most cases to avoid needing swap.
+The reference architectures are designed to have memory headroom to avoid needing swap.

 ### Praefect PostgreSQL